ranjanbhusal/onlinedictionary/README.md

 To use this project you need to import 4 jar files - 3 for converting GSON TO JSON and 1 jar file for connecting mysql.
 The jar file are included in the src folder.

+This project is done in Netbeans as web application project using glassfish as the web server.